gcallah/MiscWriting/Art/ConservativeArt.md

 raised above desire and loathing."

 It might be helpful to clarify what Aquinas means as Joyce understands him.
-"Proper" art does not mean art that respects boundaries of propriety, but art achieving a properly artistic end: that of contemplation of the artistic image itself.
+"Proper" art does not mean art that respects boundaries of propriety, but art achieving a properly artistic end: that of "arrested" contemplation on the artistic image itself.
 It is "proper" in the same sense as driving a nail into wood is the proper use of a hammer.
 Pornographic art, in contrast, moves us emotionally to desire or loathe its image: when we call TV programs showing fabulous homes "real estate porn" we are recognizing Aquinas's point.
 Didactic art also achieves the same effect, but by attempting to